Shatakshi0805/web-dev-practice/README.md

-# This repo contains all projects built during enhancement of Web Development skills.
+# This repo contains all projects built during enhancement of Web Development skill.
 Will soon be adding resources from where i got inspo and urge to recreate the existing / new projects.